freakinhuge/bootstrap-101/pages/buttons.md

 ### Sizes

 <p>
   Fancy larger or smaller buttons?
-Add `.btn-lgi` or `.btn-sm` for additional sizes.
+Add `.btn-lg` or `.btn-sm` for additional sizes.
 </p>